wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-waypoint.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here are my notes about technical aspects of how cars can drive themselves.
+Here are my notes about technical aspects of how CI/CD can occur using a command line interface similar to Terraform.

+{% include whatever.html %}

 ## Why?